Perception, Control and Hardware for In-Hand Slip-Aware Object Manipulation with Parallel Grippers: Results

 In this section, we present the experimental validation of the proposed hardware and methods.
 Various objects detailed in Fig. \ref{fig:objects} are used for the experiments.
 The dimensions and weights of these objects are listed in Tab. \ref{tab:object_properites}.
 Depending on the specific experiment, only a subset of these objects may be evaluated.
 The experiments are organized as follows: \begin{itemize} \item \textbf{Section \ref{sec:gripper_results}:} Validation of the grasp controller. \item \textbf{Section \ref{sec:vel_sensors_results}:} Testing of the relative velocity sensor on different surfaces using the setup shown in Fig. \ref{fig:testRig}. \item \textbf{Section \ref{sec:friction_est_results}:} Evaluation of the contact estimation procedure. \item \textbf{Section \ref{sec:slip_avoidance} to \ref{sec:final_demo}:} Testing of the slip-aware controllers. \end{itemize}

 The experiments were conducted using a laptop equipped with an Intel i7-1185G7 processor and 32 GB of RAM.
-The software framework was implemented in ROS Noetic, and the UR10 robot was controlled using the Universal Robots ROS driver.
+The software and algorithms was implemented in ROS Noetic, and the UR10 robot was controlled using the Universal Robots ROS driver.
 The built-in task-based trajectory controllers were utilized for the robot's movement.